 Attracting, retaining and compensating a diverse board

 Directors are expected to maintain a significant ownership stake in Devon in order to align their interests and actions with the interests of our shareholders.
-The board determines the compensation of non-management directors annually, based on Governance Committee recommendations.
+The board determines the compensation of non-management directors annually, based on Compensation Committee recommendations.
 Compensation for independent directors, which has remained relatively consistent in recent years, is based on market norms and includes a combination of cash retainers and equity awards.
 Devon executives receive no additional compensation for serving on our board.

 Shareholders elect Devon directors at the annual meeting for one-year terms.
 Under our bylaws, a director who does not receive the required plurality of votes in an uncontested election must offer to resign.
 This has not happened in the company’s 49-year history; our directors received an average approval rating of 96% at our 2020 annual meeting.